1. Tours

 Day 4 – Travel to Lysefjord and the famous “Pulpit Rock”

-However, you will also have the opportunity to climb to the top of this incredible formation for some truly spectacular views in Norway.
-At more than 604 meters above Lysefjord, this plateau is one of the most iconic in the world and often the subject for travel magazines and social media platforms.
+However, you will also have the opportunity to hike to the top of this incredible formation for some truly spectacular views in Norway.
+At more than 604 meters above Lysefjord, this plateau is one of the most iconic in the world and often the subject of travel magazines and social media platforms.
 Following this cruise, you will return to Stavanger for the evening for some local cuisine and a relaxing stay in comfortable accommodation.

-To save effort and time, there is also an option to combine a visit to the Pulpit Rock with the Norway in a Nutshell® tour.
+To save effort and time, there is also an option to combine a visit to the Pulpit Rock with the Norway in a nutshell® tour.
 When booking the tour, a hotel stay in Stavanger can be added in the same booking.

 Day 5 – Enjoy a Scenic Train Journey Back to Oslo